ZYSBplan/AutoCompletionLocal/README.md

 ## Known Issues

 - The extension does not yet support a custom API key.
+This means it only works for APIs which do not need a key.
+- Model switchin